-Electric motors with remote foot controls are standard on Bass Trophy and Fish-N-Ski models.
-On the 1710 and 1810 models, the motor is mounted on the bow and is plugged in at the forward electrical panel.
+Electric motors with remote foot controls are standard on most Cobra boats.
+The trolling motor is mounted on the bow and is plugged in at the forward electrical panel.
 When operating, the motor draws power from its own battery.
 (A voltmeter at the forward electrical panel is provided for this battery.)
-On model 1510, no plug is provided; the motor connects directly to the battery.
 Be sure to keep the battery properly charged, as the motor's performance will be reduced when run at low voltages.
-Charging instructions can be found in the "Electrical Systems" section.
+Charging instructions can be found in the "Electrical Systems" section of this manual.

 When lowering or raising the motor over the side, use the rope provided in order to avoid injury to yourself and damage to the boat or motor.
 The area behind the prop should occasionally be checked for weeds, fishing line and other debris.
-Also, after use in saltwater, rinse the unit with fresh water.
+Also, after use in saltwater, rinse the motor with fresh water.
 During periods of extended nonuse, remove and store the motor.
 Operating instructions are included in the electric motor owner's manual supplied with your boat.